 At sea-based stations the range of persistence probabilities that ensures good agreement between the VP{ref} and the perturbed VPs is substantially larger than for land-based stations (not shown).
 The total VP consistency exceeds 95 % for regime persistence probabilities ranging from approximately 0.92 to 0.99.
-Nonetheless, similar to land-based stations, no persistence probability range can be identified which allows a FSMC to simulate all SBL regime statistics accurately.
-Again, to obtain only specific SBL regime statistics, ranges of persistence probabilities are required which generally exceed the values assuring good agreement between the reference and perturbed VPs.
+Nonetheless, similar to land-based stations, no persistence probability range can be identified, which allows a FSMC to simulate all SBL regime statistics accurately.
+Again, to obtain only specific SBL regime statistics, ranges of persistence probabilities are required which generally exceed the values ensuring good agreement between the reference and perturbed VPs.

-The fact that a FSMC is not able to account for all regime statistics (with or without seasonally varying \mathbf{Q}) motivates the consideration of other approaches to the parameterisation parameterization of regime dynamics.
-In particular, the use of state-dependent transition probabilities is supported by the relatively well-understood control of the internal SBL dynamics on

-15 wSBL to vSBL transitions (e.g. Acevedo et al., 2019; Maroneze et al., 2019, AM19b, AM19c), including the role of surface energy coupling (van de Wiel et al., 2017; Holdsworth and Monahan, 2019).
-In the next section we present a prototype of such a parameterization parameterization.
+The fact that a FSMC is not able to account for all regime statistics (with or without seasonally varying Q) motivates the consideration of other approaches to the parameterization of regime dynamics.
+In particular, the use of state-dependent transition probabilities is supported by the relatively well-understood control of the internal SBL dynamics on wSBL to vSBL transitions (e.g. Acevedo et al., 2019; Maroneze et al., 2019, AM19b, AM19c), including the role of surface energy coupling (van de Wiel et al., 2017; Holdsworth and Monahan, 2019).
+In the next section we present a prototype of such a parameterization.

-5 Stochastic parameterisation parameterization for SBL regime dynamics
+5 Stochastic parameterization for SBL regime dynamics

-In this section, we develop a prototype explicitly stochastic parameterisation parameterization for numerical weather prediction

-- and climate models and test it using an idealised idealized SCM.
-We first consider the state dependence of transition probabilities on the basis of from VP{ref} for the simulation, to be used as the basis of a two-value (wSBL or vSBL) discrete SBL regime occupation variable (S).
-After having estimated functional forms for these conditional probabilities probabilities from fits to data, a paramterisation parameterization of episodic enhancement of eddy diffusivity by intermittent turbulence bursts is developed.
-Finally, the application of this paramterisation parameterization in the SCM is presented.
-We emphasize the fact - 25 that the explicitly stochastic parameterisation and its tests parameterization and the tests of it presented here are intended to be a proof of concept.
-A formal validation of model experiments against observational data, including systematic sensitivity analyses of the free parameters and an implementation in a more complex single column model, will be the subject of a future study.
+In this section, we develop a prototype explicitly stochastic parameterization for numerical weather prediction and climate models and test it using an idealized SCM.
+We first consider the state dependence of transition probabilities from VP{ref}, to be used as the basis of a two-value (wSBL or vSBL) discrete SBL regime occupation variable (S).
+After having estimated functional forms for these conditional probabilities from fits to data, a parameterization of episodic enhancement of eddy diffusivity by intermittent turbulence bursts is developed.
+Finally, the application of this parameterization in the SCM is presented.
+We emphasize the fact that the explicitly stochastic parameterization and the tests of it presented here are intended to be a proof of concept.
+A formal validation of model experiments against observational data, including systematic sensitivity analyses of the free parameters and an implementation in a more complex single-column model, will be the subject of a future study.